What Is a Credit Card Issuer? Everything You Need to Know

 Credit Card Issuer Identification Number

-To find a credit card issuer number, all a cardholder has to do is look at the string of numbers on their credit card.
+To find a credit card issuer number, all a cardholder has to do is look at the string of numbers on a credit card.
 The first six to eight digits on the card represent the Bank Identification Number (BIN), or the Issuer Identification Number (IIN).
 This number is what identifies the credit card issuer.
 The following digits on the card are what identify the cardholder.

 Examples of Some Major Credit Card Issuers